Guide to Buying a Tent

 Ridge Tents (A frame)

 These are not so popular these days but are a sturdy design.
 They consist of two vertical poles at each end and sometimes a crossbar.
 They use a number of guy lines to stabilise them, but the sidewalls still tend to sag and can flap in the wind.
-An example of a ridge tent is the High Peak Minilite Two Man Tent – a lightweight tent at only 1kg but it is more of a summer tent.
+An example of a ridge tent is the High Peak Minilite 2 Tent – a lightweight tent at only 1kg (2.2lbs) but it is more of a summer tent and appears to be more suitable for one person.

 Dome Tents

 These are lightweight, quick to pitch and have good headroom.
 They usually consist of two flexible poles that cross over the roof of the tent.
-The drawback is that they are not sturdy enough for full 3-season use and probably fit into the 2-season catagory.
+The drawback is that they are not sturdy enough for full 3-season use and probably fit into the 2-season category.
 They don’t perform brilliantly in windy conditions and are better on low ground.
-The Coleman Crestline Two Man Tent does have some good reviews however, and if you are looking for a budget tent, it might be worth considering.
+The Clostnature Lightweight Backpacking Tent is available as 2, 3 or 4 person and does have some good reviews, so if you are looking for a budget tent, it might be worth considering.

 Tunnel Tents

 Tunnel tents are sturdier than dome tents and are a good choice for 3-season use.
 Two or three flexible poles are fed through sleeves over the length of the body – creating the tunnel effect.
 They are light and easy to pitch but will need guy ropes.
 They can flap a bit and are not fantastic in high winds, but overall they are a good buy when you consider the internal space they offer for their weight.
 They will withstand a lot and perform well.
-The Coleman Caucasus 2 Backpacking Tent comes in at 3.15kg and when the weight is shared it would be a sound choice.
+The OEX Lightweight Jackal II comes in at 2.95kg (6.5lbs) and when the weight is shared it would be a sound choice.
+Another tent to consider is the Wild Country Hoolie 2 tent at a lighter 2.3kg (5lbs).
+It is an older model tent but was popular in its time.
+If it’s still available, it would be a good choice.

 Semi Geodesic Tents

 A little more sturdy than a tunnel tent but can be slightly heavier.
 They usually have three flexible poles that criss-cross over the tent.
 They keep their shape well and tend not to flap too much; they can even withstand snowfall without losing their shape.
 They are a good compromise when it comes to weight and stability.
-At 3kg, the Vango Hydra 200 Trekking Tent is a nice example of this kind of tent, but again the weight would have to be shared.
+At 3.3kg (7.2lbs), the Berghaus Brecon 2 is a nice example of this kind of tent, but again the weight would have to be shared.

 Geodesic Tents

 Geodesic tents are the tough guys when it comes to tents and good for 4-season use.
 They have four or more poles with multiple intersections that create their shape and makes them very stable.
 They can also be free standing which is useful on rocky ground.
 The 4-season Husky Extrem Zelt FIGHTER would easily get you through a winter night in the Cairngorms.
-It’s described as a 3-4 person tent but be aware that tent manufacturers are always on the optomistic side.
-A smaller version of this tent is the Flame 2.
+It’s described as a 3-4 person tent but be aware that tent manufacturers are always on the optimistic side.
+A less expensive version of this tent, is the GEERTOP 4 season 2.

 Should you buy a single or dual skinned tent?